GM boosts outlook as sales in US fuel strong first quarter

 Revenue for the quarter came in just shy of $40 billion, up 11% from a year ago and beating projections for $38.55 billion.

-The company, after the strong start to the year, raised its pretax profit guidance for 2023 to a range of $11 billion to $13 billion.
+The company, after the strong start, raised its pretax profit guidance for 2023 to a range of $11 billion to $13 billion.
 Previously it was $10.5 billion to $12.5 billion.

-CEO Mary Barra also announced that GM will stop building the electric Chevrolet Bolt hatchback and small SUV by the end of this year.
-The Bolt is now GM's top selling EV, but the plant north of Detroit that builds it is being converted to make electric trucks.

-Shares of General Motors Co. rose 2% before the opening bell Tuesday.
+GM's sales in the U.S., its most profitable market, rose almost 18% during the quarter as buyers splurged on loaded out pickups and SUVs.

 “We will have a little bit of a challenge as we lap last year’s pricing increases through this year,” Jacobson said, adding that new models GM is introducing should help with pricing and demand.